PE and Sports Premium Funding

 The main spending has been upon transport.
 This is crucial to ensuring our children gain access to new experiences they wouldn’t otherwise be able to.
 We have invested money in skiing for year 5/6.
 This has been a great investment as it has increased participation rates, particularly has allowed for an increase in participation rates for children who haven’t participated in school sport before or when asked say they aren’t good at PE.
 In addition, as a result of the focus on skiing, 13% of the children attend a ski club in Sunderland every Wednesday night.

-How we can measure the impact of Sport Premium Funding?
+How we can measure the impact of PE and Sport Premium Funding?

 There are 5 key indicators that schools should expect to see improvement across: